RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #457

+Trying to explore a way to have working effects run, even if another effect fails.
+I found a way to catch errors at least and report them.
+So that's a positive.
+But if like a database effect fails, I don't want the log message to fail.
+There's no reason the log message shouldn't work.

 ## #455, #456

 Yesterday I was unable to code due to depression.
 But I'm back to things this